VAT in Brazil is composed of three main indirect taxes: the tax on sales and certain services (ICMS), the excise tax and the service tax.

 The format of the VAT number in Brazil includes 8 digits, composed of a radical and check digits.

-What are the other indirect taxes in Brazil?
+What are the other indirect taxes in Brazil in 2024?

 The excise tax is a federal tax paid by manufacturers, highlighted separately on the invoice.
 It depends on the type of product and can have a rate of 20%.